 Emollients, or moisturizers, are an integral aspect of treating hand eczema.
 Moisturizers help repair damaged outer layers of skin and allow the skin to retain essential moisture, restoring a soft, supple texture to the skin.
 Certain emollients can likewise reduce the risk of secondary bacterial infections.
 Your dermatologist will recommend or prescribe the optimal moisturizer for your hand-eczema treatment needs.

 Topical steroids are used to treat active eczema flare-ups by reducing inflammation in the affected area and reducing the severity of redness and irritation in the skin.
 The hands typically require a strong steroid, as the skin of the palms is thick, so your dermatologist may prescribe a potent topical steroid based on your needs.
 Topical steroids are generally used in short bursts.
 If the skin is infected, you may be prescribed a topical antibacterial or antimicrobial treatment in a cream or an oral form.
+Multiple newer topical medications are also used to maintain eczema once steroids calm the flare.

 In addition to establishing a good skincare routine and using or taking any prescribed medications, wearing gloves can help protect your hands from contact with irritants and allergens.
 The gloves you choose should provide complete protection and maintain a dry environment inside the gloves.
 Even when eczema is cleared, the hands may be extremely sensitive, so gloves can help protect your hands from harm.
 Generally, protective gloves should be used over barrier creams.